UCB-stat-159-s22/hw07-group18/.ipynb_checkpoints/README-checkpoint.md

 You can run the main notebook with the binder link given or clone the repository to run it localy.
 We have also provided a list of makefile instructions for easier execution

+## Makefile

+`make env` will create the environment
+`make all` will run the Analysis notebook and output figures `make clean` will clean the figures folder